OpenNebula/docs/source/management_and_operations/backups/veeam.rst

 Current limitations
 ================================================================================

-- Only persistent images can be backed up.
+- Volatile disks cannot be backed up.
 - Only in-place restores are supported.